vivier/phomemo-tools/README.md

   crw-rw----.
 1 root lp   180,  0 Dec  5 17:44 lp0
 ```

-* Send the picture to the printer (the python script currently only works with M02 printers):
+* Send the picture to the printer (scripts currently only works with M02 & M02S printers):

 You need to be root or in the lp group

 ```
-  # tools/phomemo-filter.py my_picture.png > /dev/usb/lp0
+  # tools/phomemo-filter-m02.py my_picture.png > /dev/usb/lp0
 ```
 ## 2. CUPS